 (b) in any other case, a separate application in writing for approval by the Minister of the dealing in relation to each licence to which the dealing relates.

-(4) An application under subsection (3) for approval of a dealing —
+(4) If an application under subsection (3) for approval of a dealing is lodged in hard copy form, the application —

+(a) must be accompanied by either —

+(i) the instrument evidencing the dealing and a copy of it; or

-(a) shall be accompanied by the instrument evidencing the dealing or, if that instrument has already been lodged with the Minister for the purposes of another application, a copy of that instrument; and
+(ii) if the instrument evidencing the dealing has already been lodged with the Minister in hard copy form for the purposes of another application — 2 copies of the instrument;

+and

-(b) may be accompanied by an instrument setting out such particulars (if any) as are prescribed for the purposes of an application for approval of a dealing of that kind.
+(b) may be accompanied by an instrument setting out any particulars prescribed for the purposes of an application for approval of a dealing of that kind, and a copy of it.

-(4a) An application under subsection (3) for approval of a dealing shall be accompanied by 2 copies of —
+(4A) If an application under subsection (3) for approval of a dealing is lodged by electronic means, the application —

-(a) the application; and
+(a) must be accompanied by an electronic copy of the instrument evidencing the dealing; and

+(b) may be accompanied by an electronic copy of an instrument setting out any particulars prescribed for the purposes of an application for approval of a dealing of that kind.

+(4B) If subsection (4A) applies, the Minister —

+(a) may at any time require to be lodged in hard copy form either —

-(b) the instrument referred to in subsection (4)(a); and
+(i) the instrument referred to in subsection (4A)(a); or

-(c) any instrument lodged for the purposes of subsection (4)(b).
+(ii) if the instrument has already been lodged with the Minister in hard copy form for the purposes of another application — a copy of the instrument;

+and

+(b) may at any time require to be lodged in hard copy form any instrument that accompanied the application under subsection (4A)(b).

-(5) Subject to subsection (6), the Minister shall not approve a dealing unless the application for approval of the dealing is lodged with the Minister within 3 months after the day on which the party who last executed the instrument evidencing the dealing so executed the instrument or such longer period as the Minister, in special circumstances, allows.
+(5) Subject to subsection (6), the Minister must not approve a dealing unless the application for approval of the dealing is lodged with the Minister within 3 months after the day on which the party who last executed the instrument evidencing the dealing so executed the instrument or such longer period as the Minister, in special circumstances, allows.

-(6) Where a dealing relating to a licence was, immediately before the licence came into existence, a dealing referred to in section 47A(1), the Minister shall not approve the dealing unless —
+(6) Where a dealing relating to a licence was, immediately before the licence came into existence, a dealing referred to in section 47A(1), the Minister must not approve the dealing unless —

 (a) a provisional application for approval of the dealing was lodged in accordance with section 47A(1); or